pauliceia/vgiws/doc/api/layer.md

 ## User_Layer

-Users who is part of a layer.
+Users who are part of a layer.

 ### GET /api/user_layer/?\<params>